I Lost Everything So You Don't Have To

 But even that couldn’t save me.
 Booting into Hyprland, the first thing I wanted to do was check my data.
 After opening “Dolphin”, the default file explorer and checking for my drive… nothing.

-Usually I’m pretty good at basic data recoveries, so I remained hopeful - I installed ntfs-3g, gparted, and some other disk repair / data recovery tools and spent the better part of two days hunting for even a single file to recover… nothing.
+other disk repair / data recovery tools and spent the better part of two days hunting for even a single file to

-I’ve never seen a drive this badly bruised, even macOS wouldn’t recognize it - a rare sight.
+I’ve never seen a drive this badly bruised, even macOS wouldn’t recognize it– a rare sight.
 This is when I started to accept it might be a lost cause.

 Lessons Learned